Cooperative: Governance

 Each member has one vote.
 The members elect the board of 10 at the annual general meeting.
 Each category of members has at least one board member to represent them.

 An innovative governance provision ensure that no one group of members can dominate the others.
 In practice board decisions are taken by consensus.
 In the event of a vote, each director has one vote, and except where the cooperative's registered or internal rules provide otherwise, decisions are taken by simple majority of those present or represented.
 But in the event of a tie, if the votes of a group of voters all belong to the same category, the votes of the other categories prevail.
 To ensure that members are committed to the cooperative's values, vision and objectives, to guarantee its long-term finance and to limit financial speculation, shares are not transferable for a period of four years.
 Members receive a 2% discount on purchases.

 New generation cooperative

 New generation cooperatives (NGCs) are an adaptation of traditional cooperative structures to modern, capital intensive industries.
 They are sometimes described as a hybrid between traditional co-ops and limited liability companies or public benefit corporations.
-They were first developed in California and spread and flourished in the US Mid-West in the 1990s.
+They were first developed in California and spread and flourished in the US Midwest in the 1990s.
 They are now common in Canada where they operate primarily in agriculture and food services, where their primary purpose is to add value to primary products.
 For example, producing ethanol from corn, pasta from durum wheat, or gourmet cheese from goat's milk.